Crossing drill: Shooting and defending crosses

 Instructions

-This football circuit drill is made up of 3 main phases: crossing, shooting and defending.
+This football circuit drill comprises 3 main phases: crossing, shooting and defending.
 Follow the pictures and instructions below:

 • Player 1 crosses the ball to 2.
 The cross must be airborne.

-• Player 2 shoots at goal as soon as they receive the ball (in the first iteration nobody will be at goal).
+• Player 2 shoots at goal as soon as they receive the ball (in the first iteration, nobody is at goal).

 • Soon after shooting, Player 2 must run to the goal area (the small area inside the penalty box).